Regression-Games/RGUnityBots/user-tools/README-CV Object Detection.md

     }
 }
 ```
-- Using file:// path (??? represents the path to this folder on your system)
-- Using resoure:// path (note that the `sample_images` folder must be under a Resources folder in your project)

 ## Demos
 **TODO:** Link to a public git repo files that are using this feature. **Feel free to skip this as I might be making a lot of these myself.**